Is Your Content Giving Off AI Vibes? Here's What to Watch For

 Is your content sounding too AI?
 Learn how to spot robotic tone, overused buzzwords, and generic phrasing and get practical tips to make your writing feel more human, authentic, and engaging.

 You didn’t spend years sharpening your writing skills just to sound like ChatGPT with a keyboard.
-But here we are - polished sentences, zero soul.
-That's because our AI friends are doing most of the talking.
+And yet, here we are.
+Polished sentences, zero soul.
+The reason is simple: our AI “friends” are doing most of the heavy lifting.

-In a time when we're using AI tools for writing, editing, and even brainstorming, it’s incredibly easy for content to lose its human touch.
-That becomes a real issue, especially when everyone sounds the same.
-In this sea of similarity, we need to stand out like a lighthouse.
+At a time when we use AI tools for writing, editing, and even brainstorming, it’s incredibly easy for content to lose its human touch.
+That becomes a real problem, especially when everyone starts to sound the same.
+This often happens when AI is used without enough structure, context, or human review.
+In this sea of similarity, we need to stand out, like a lighthouse.

-In this blog, I’ll walk you through some common signs your content may be giving off "AI vibes" and share practical tips to help you make it sound... well, less AI.
+In this blog, I’ll walk you through the most common signs your content may be giving off “AI vibes” and share practical tips to help it sound… well, less like AI.

 Key Takeaways